The Pre-Veterinary Medicine Program provides an excellent foundation for students who plan to attend veterinary school.

 Upon admission, each student works with a pre-professional advisor, who helps the student develop a strategy for selecting courses, identifying an

-appropriate departmental major (degree program), and navigating the optometry school application process.
+appropriate departmental major (degree program), and navigating the veterinary school application process.

 During the second or third semester of study, each student selects a major field of study, and a